Advanced cell biology 1: Experimental approaches

 - know how to analyze a figure in a scientific article.

-- Know how to analyze and interpret the results of a scientific article and be able to make a quick synthesis (level 1 of article analysis).
+- know how to analyze and interpret the results of a scientific article, and be able to summarize them quickly (level 1 article analysis).

-- know how to use simple image analysis and bioinformatics tools
+- use simple image analysis and bioinformatics tools

 - work independently and in groups

-- Write a report of practical work respecting the rules of presentation and the time allowed
+- Write a report on practical work, respecting the rules of presentation and the time allowed.

-- respect the hygiene and safety rules of a laboratory and the good laboratory practices related to the culture of cell lines
+- respect the hygiene and safety rules of a laboratory and the good laboratory practices related to cell line culture

 Read more